saburlimbur/project-app-todo-list-cli-alif/README.md

 # To-Do List CLI (Golang)

 A simple Command Line Interface (CLI) application for managing a To-Do List using Golang and Cobra.
-Data disimpan dalam file JSON: `data/todos.json`.

 ---